SYSTEM TECHNICAL DATA

 Alex Bosse – Member – in

-Cliff is Senior Partner at Battle Investment Group, supporting long-term growth and expansion for innovative small-to-medium businesses in aerospace, defense, intel, and communication markets.
-Cliff also serves on Board of several other companies in the manufacturing sector.
+Alex is Vice President at Battle Investment Group, supporting long-term growth and expansion for innovative small-to-medium businesses in aerospace, defense, intel, and communication markets.
+Alex also serves on Board of several other companies in the manufacturing sector.

-Tom Spears, PhD – Director of Research & Technology / Chief Scientist – in
+Tom Spears, PhD – Director of Research & Technology – in

 Tom leads technology development and product innovation in AM processing, sensing and analytics, and process control.
 He is highly experienced in the laser powder bed fusion arena, having served in technology and product leadership roles in both large OEM and small business settings since 2013.
 Tom has been lead or co-inventor on more than 20 awarded and submitted patents.
 His doctorate is in Physics from the University of Chicago.

-Chris Taylor – Director of Engineering & Production / Chief Engineer – in
+Chris Taylor – Director of Engineering & Production / General Manager – in